USFWS/secas/_posts/2024-02-22-What-happens-to-all-that-Blueprint-workshop-feedback-Part-1-2022 .md

 We whittled down the starting 485 comments to a total of 142 areas which had not yet been addressed or were only partially addressed in final Blueprint 2022.
 As you may remember, each comment counted towards 1-2 keywords/themes depending on the topic.
 We used the same themes from the previous analysis and created a similar output in the chart below.

+**How did we apply that feedback in 2022?**

 So, how do we use these high-level summaries?
 Well, in the 2023 update and beyond, we used and will continue to use this feedback to guide improvements for existing indicators and the development of new indicators.
 It’s exactly why we solicit feedback through dozens of workshops: to better represent our users’ expertise on the best places to have a conservation impact in the Southeast.
 The process definitely required an investment of staff time and brainpower, but was well worth it for the direction and guidance it provided.
 In 2024, we will be coming back to the continental United States, so this analysis will be invaluable for driving improvements with the next revision!

+Stay tuned for the next installment, when I'll talk about how we analyzed feedback for the most recent Blueprint, version 2023.